Jamf Concepts

 Device groups

 Before creating benchmarks or blueprints you'll want a device group to target them at.
-Here's a smart computer group that targets devices running macOS 26 or later:
+Here's a smart computer group for devices running macOS 26 or later:

 resource "jamfplatform_device_group" "macos_26_plus" {